Names and Attributes

 What is a gang?

-thought of as smaller, more localized entities, or if larger, something with a name, like Bloods.
-If larger and
+of as smaller, more localized entities, or if larger, something with a name, like Bloods.
+If larger and more

 orientation, and can also represent a region the group considers theirs.
 Some gangs have been around a

-their property and families from violence.
-There can be ethnic reasoning and motives, like minorities
+property and families from violence.
+There can be ethnic reasoning and motives, like minorities against the

 The more violent gangs often have initiations through violence.; people might have to suffer through an